I ran into a nasty folder naming issue recently where I was unable to delete a number of folders on my server.

 \\?\ path prefix) when deleting the folder from the command line.
 Windows since version 7 has long path and extra characters in file names support via a special extended path syntax that uses a path-like prefix.

-So rather than using just a simple path like the following , which doesn't work:
+Rather than using just a simple path like the following , which does not work:

 rd /s "C:\Web Sites\docs.west-wind.com\faq "